 The accounts of the City are organized on the basis of individual funds and each fund is considered a separate accounting entity.
 All City funds are appropriated.
-The following fund types and account groups that are utilized by the City and its departments:
+The following fund types are utilized by the City and its departments:

 GOVERNMENTAL FUNDS - include the City's General Fund, Special Revenue Funds, Debt Service Funds, Capital Project Funds, and Community Facility District Funds listed below.